 In the mountain village of Santo Domingo, tales of revolution ring in the air to this day.

 Perhaps the most striking and powerful relic of Cuba’s independence war, La Comandancia de la Plata is an evocative assembly of mountain huts established by Fidel Castro in the 50s.
 There are few places in the world still standing today that tell the story of a struggle so fluently.
 A visit to the camp delivers just that.
-Boasting an impeccable strategic location, La Comandancia is difficult to access and perfectly camouflaged.
-It is a characteristic immediately recognized by even the most uneducated eye.
+Boasting an impeccable strategic location, La Comandancia is difficult to access.
 Take a short hike up to the Radio Rebelde towers and hospital buildings for more.
 The feelings will become almost overwhelming once you reach Casa de Fidel, where several hidden passageways testify to the subtleties of resistance.

 The land of iridescent moist forests, Pico Turquino National Park offers a refreshing time away from war and revolution.
-A hike among the attested lungs of Cuba will renew your senses, providing jaw-dropping views on the way.
+A hike in the lungs of Cuba will renew your senses, providing jaw-dropping views on the way.

 Tours visiting Santo Domingo